pjlantz/findings/ArcherA7.md

 # Analysis of insufficient patch against a command injection in TP-Link Archer A7

-CVE-2020-10882 [1] was exploited in Pwn2Own 2019 on one of the targets in the contest, the TP-Link Archer C7.
+CVE-2020-10882 [1] was used to exploit the TP-Link Archer C7 in Pwn2Own 2019.
 This write-up provides details about the patch that was issued by TP-Link for this vulnerability and why it was insufficient in order to thwarth the command injection.

 ## Details